-Volunteer Bay Interpretive Training Program Continuous- sign up anytime.
+Volunteer Bay Interpretive Training Program Do you enjoy exploring with children in the out of doors?
+Helping them to discover and appreciate their natural environment?
+Come help us do that!
+Sign ups can happen anytime but we begin our training Oct 13.
 Click on this link to find answers to the most asked questions, see the program description for the 2016 -2017 trainings, and download an application.
 We instruct you on how to help us as we teach the classes.
-Or you can specialize and help with the burrowing owls.
 Your minimum commitment is 14 hrs a month- including the trainings.Call 510-981-6720 for information or to have a form and brochure mailed to you.

 Adventure Playground - Closed when raining.

 11-4p.m.
 Sat. and Sun.
 Starting Nov.6th for daylight savings